 When you arrive in Brussels, you may find off-campus housing by reading the VLAN (weekly newspaper) or on their website.
-You may also consult the expatriates’ website www.xpats.com, and other websites such as Immoweb, www.brusselsdestination.be, www.appartager.be and Craigslist.
+You may also consult the expatriates’ website www.xpats.com, and other websites such as Immoweb, www.brusselsdestination.be, www.appartager.be.

 You may consult Vesalius College’s bulletin boards, which are located at Pleinlaan 5 in the classroom hallway.
 You can also go on the Vesalius College Facebook page or on Vesalius Student Government Facebook page to see if any students are in need of a roommate or are looking to sublet their apartments.

 You may also look out for ‘orange’ signs (kot, chambre, kamer TE HUUR/A LOUER) posted on buildings or houses.

 Cost: Monthly rent is generally between €400 and €700 depending on location, number of roommates, and degree of luxury.